B-Crolly/CST8918_IaC_Final_Project/README.md

 CST8918 - DevOps: Infrastructure as Code \
 Prof: Robert McKenney

-# NOTE: This is for posterity, so requirements are easy to access. will need to populate later
-# Final Project: Terraform, Azure AKS, and GitHub Actions

 ## Overview

 This capstone project applies the many Infrastructure as Code (IaC) topics that you have learned this term.
 You will revisit the Remix Weather Application from week 3 and use Terraform to creat the required Azure resources.
 Your project will deploy Azure Kubernetes Service (AKS) clusters and a managed Redis DB to support the Remix Weather Application.
 You will use GitHub Actions to automate the Terraform workflows.